FHeilmann/klipper/PD-INSTALL.md

    > sudo tio --baudrate 57600 --databits 8 --flow none --stopbits 1 --parity none /dev/ttyS0

   	Now test that you can receive by looking for M408 commands.
+	Example: "N5496 M408 S0 R0*16"
 	You should see a new message pop up every 5 seconds or so.

 	You can test sending to the PD by copy and pasting the following command:

     > {"status": "I", "myName":"Connection Test", "message":"Test Successful!" }